A Dual-Helix Governance Approach Towards Reliable Agentic Artificial Intelligence for WebGIS Development: Discussion of the Results

 LLMs are also not deterministic.
-This output stochasticity ($C3$) means that the same refactoring task may produce different module structures or architectural patterns across different runs.
-Without governance, event-driven integrations proved fragile; the ungoverned model randomly omitted required payload fields (e.g., missing the \texttt{feet} attribute in a \texttt{scenario-changed} custom event), causing downstream chart components to silently fail.
+This output stochasticity ($C3$) means that the same task may produce different results across different runs.
+This can manifest in different module structures or architectural patterns across in a code refactoring task, or distinct cartographic choices in web map design across different runs.
+In the FutureShorelines case study, we note that without governance, event-driven integrations proved fragile; the ungoverned model randomly omitted required payload fields (e.g., missing the \texttt{feet} attribute in a \texttt{scenario-changed} custom event), causing downstream chart components to silently fail.
 The skills track of the operational implementation of our dual-helix framework provided validated workflow templates that stabilized execution, ensuring consistent event payloads and communication protocols across all modules.
+Similarly, in the COVID-19 web mapping case study, the unguided baseline exhibited significant cartographic stochasticity.
+The agent used a random color scheme unsuitable to represent risk in one instance (Figure~\ref{fig:map_baseline}), while it used graduated colors in another.
+By enforcing domain rules as mandatory behavioral constraints, the Dual-Helix framework effectively eliminated this variance and consistently used graduated colors to represent increasing risk.

-The controlled experiment presented in Section~\ref{section-futureshorelines-experiment} highlighted that Instruction Following Failure ($C4$) can be systematically avoided through behavioral constraints embedded in the KG.
-Standard LLMs often "normalize" domain rules or fall back on their training data.
-Ungoverned models incorrectly rounded exact scientific SLR thresholds (e.g., 0.54m to 0.5m), altered precise DOM IDs (\texttt{ej-polygons1} to \texttt{ej-polygons}), and fell back to legacy anti-patterns like \texttt{MutationObserver}.
-Behavioral enforcement automatically caught these violations, demonstrating that the governed agent enforced domain-specific standards because they were physically integrated into the execution protocol.
+The controlled experiments presented in Section~\ref{section-futureshorelines-experiment} and Section~\ref{section-case-study-covid} highlighted that Instruction Following Failure ($C4$) can be systematically avoided through behavioral constraints embedded in the KG.
+Standard LLMs often "normalize" domain rules or fall back on their generalized training data when prompt instructions become too complex.
+During the code refactoring task, ungoverned models incorrectly rounded exact scientific SLR thresholds (e.g., 0.54m to 0.5m), altered precise DOM IDs (\texttt{ej-polygons1} to \texttt{ej-polygons}), and fell back to legacy anti-patterns like \texttt{MutationObserver}.
+Similarly, in the automated cartography task, the unguided baseline repeatedly failed to follow epidemiological design instructions, e.g. by omitting critical data provenance (source attributions and methodological warnings).
+Behavioral enforcement automatically caught these violations.
+By anchoring rules in nodes such as \texttt{behavior:audit-trail} or \texttt{webgis:design-guidelines}, the governed agent enforced domain-specific standards because they were physically integrated into the execution protocol rather than provided as optional suggestions.